 - We identified pro-choice voters, including pro-choice Independent and Republican women, and urged them to support President Obama and pro-choice congressional candidates.

 - We reached nearly 300,000 households in eight important states-- Colorado, Michigan, Minnesota, New Hampshire, New Mexico, Ohio, Pennsylvania, and Virginia.

 - We persuaded these voters to vote pro-choice because having pro-choice leaders in charge would make a positive difference in their lives.

 In the 2010 elections, anti-choice politicians took control of the U.S. House and made gains in the U.S. Senate.
-However, we do have great champions, and are working with them to fight the anti-choice agenda.
+However, we still had great champions, and worked with them to fight the anti-choice agenda.

 In 2010, 31 NARAL Pro-Choice America PAC-endorsed congressional candidates won their races.
 Choice played a key role in the re-election of Sens.
 Michael Bennet of Colorado, Barbara Boxer of California, Patty Murray of Washington, and others.

 We helped President Obama and pro-choice challengers and incumbents in the House and Senate win in 2012.
 Choice played a pivitol role in many of these races.

 In 2013, choice was front and center in two important races.
 We partnered with NARAL Pro-Choice Massachusetts to help elect pro-choice former Rep. Ed Markey to the U.S. Senate in June.
 In November, we worked with our affiliate in Virginia to defeat anti-choice radical Ken Cuccinelli and elect pro-choice Terry McAuliffe governor.